Onfire22/Onfire22/README.md

 Web Developer
 -------------

 I've been learning to code for 1 year, after switching careers.
 I started with HTML, but have really found a passion for frontend development.
-Plan to learn Ruby for the backend.
+Plan to learn PHP for the backend.

 * 🌍  I'm based in Moscow
 * 🧠  I'm learning React